-Getting salt off of fabric shoes is as simple as washing them, but if you only have one pair and no time to wait for them to dry there are a couple of quick steps you can take to get rid of salt stains.
+Getting salt off of fabric shoes is as easy as washing them.
+If you only have one pair and no time to wait for them to dry, there are a couple of quick steps you can take to get rid of salt stains.

 1. Use a stiff-bristled brush to dislodge as much salt rime as possible.